Dynamical alternating groups, stability, property Gamma, and inner amenability: Introduction

 In Theorem~\ref{T-Gamma} we establish property Gamma for the topological full group, and every subgroup thereof containing the alternating group $\fA (\Gamma ,X)$, of a topologically free action $\Gamma\curvearrowright X$ of a countable amenable group on the Cantor set (the ICC condition is automatic in this case by Proposition~\ref{P-ICC}).
 As a corollary these subgroups of the topological full group are inner amenable, and in Section~\ref{S-inner amenability} we provide two direct proofs of this inner amenability whose techniques may be of use in other contexts.
 One of these proofs does not require topological freeness and yields inner amenability merely assuming that the subgroup is infinite, which is automatic if $\fA (\Gamma ,X)$ is nontrivial.

-Perhaps most interesting is the situation when the action $\Gamma\curvearrowright X$ is minimal and expansive, as the first of these conditions implies that the alternating group is simple and the second implies, under the assumption that $\Gamma$ is finitely generated, that the alternating group finitely generated \cite{Nek17}.
+Perhaps most interesting is the situation when the action $\Gamma\curvearrowright X$ is minimal and expansive, as the first of these two conditions implies that the alternating group is simple and the second implies, under the assumption that $\Gamma$ is finitely generated, that the alternating group finitely generated \cite{Nek17}.
 Under these additional hypotheses it is possible for the alternating group not to be amenable, as Elek and Monod constructed in \cite{EM13} a free minimal expansive $\Z^2$-action whose topological full group contains a copy of $F_2$, and in this case the alternating group coincides with the commutator subgroup of the topological full group and hence is nonamenable.
 We thereby obtain an example of a simple finitely generated nonamenable group with property Gamma, and in particular an example of a simple finitely generated nonamenable inner amenable group, which answers a question that was posed to the second author by Olshanskii.
 It has also recently been shown by Sz\H{o}ke that every infinite finitely generated group which is not virtually cyclic admits a free minimal expansive action on the Cantor set whose topological full group contains $F_2$ \cite{Szo18}.

-We push this line of inquiry further by constructing large classes of minimal expansive actions $\Gamma\curvearrowright X$ whose alternating groups are nonamenable and in many cases even C$^*$-simple.
-In one direction, we combine the kind of construction used by Elek and Monod with methods of Thomas from \cite{Th13} to show that the relation of continuous orbit equivalence on the space of free minimal Toeplitz subshifts of $\{ 0,\dots , 35 \}^{\Z^2}$ is not smooth (Corollary~\ref{cor:toporb}).
-This implies that the isomorphism relation on the space of all finitely generated simple nonamenable groups with property Gamma is not smooth (Corollary~\ref{cor:iaisom}).

-In another direction, we show that many torsion-free countable amenable groups, including those that are residually finite and possess a nontorsion element with infinite conjugacy class, admit an uncountable family of topologically free minimal actions on the Cantor set whose alternating groups are C$^*$-simple (and in particular nonamenable) and pairwise nonisomorphic (Theorem~\ref{T-ent nonamenable}).
+We push this line of inquiry further by showing that many finitely generated torsion-free amenable groups, including those that are residually finite and possess a nontorsion element with infinite conjugacy class, admit an uncountable family of topologically free minimal actions on the Cantor set whose alternating groups are C$^*$-simple (and in particular nonamenable) and pairwise nonisomorphic (Theorem~\ref{T-ent nonamenable}).
 These actions are constructed so as to have different values of topological entropy, so that the pairwise nonisomorphism follows by combining the following two facts: \begin{enumerate} \item the alternating groups of two minimal actions are isomorphic if and only if the actions are continuously orbit equivalent,